The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Introduction

-There are only a few techniques that try to find the quantum circuits for general Hamiltonians.
-Some proposals focus on finding those parametrized circuits that can more efficiently explore a region of the Hilbert space \cite{sim_expressibility_2019, nakaji_expressibility_2020}.
-In general, all these circuit ans\"atze consist of smaller circuit layers that share a common structure, in a way that these layers are concatenated until the desired precision is achieved.
+There are only a few techniques that try to find quantum circuits for general Hamiltonians.
+Some proposals focus on finding parameterized circuits that can more efficiently explore a region of the Hilbert space \cite{sim_expressibility_2019, nakaji_expressibility_2020}.
+In general, all these circuit ansatz consist of smaller circuit layers that share a common structure, in such a way that these layers are concatenated until the desired precision is achieved.
 Although this structure may seem efficient, the exponentially large Hilbert space hampers the ability to explore it in a reasonable number of steps.
-Only if there exists some initial state guess the algorithm may converge to the correct solution.
-The lack of this initial estimation imposes a random initialization which leads to the barren plateau problem: both the gradient and variance of the circuit parameters tend to zero exponentially, getting the algorithm stuck in some local minima \cite{mcclean_barren_2018}.
+Only if there exists some initial-state guess can the algorithm converge to the correct solution.
+The lack of this initial estimation sometimes imposes random initialization, which leads to the barren-plateau problem: both the gradient and the variance of the circuit parameters tend to zero exponentially, causing the algorithm to get stuck in some local minimum \cite{mcclean_barren_2018}.

-In the best-case scenario, with an initial state preparation and a physically inspired circuit, a VQE run will only give a specific ground state energy.
-This is in many cases insufficient when the Hamiltonian depends on some parameters and the goal is, for example, to find the configuration that leads to the lowest ground state energy.
+In the best-case scenario, with an initial-state preparation and a physically inspired circuit, a VQE run will give only a specific ground-state energy.
+This is in many cases insufficient when the Hamiltonian depends on some parameters (nuclear coordinates, external field strengths, model-specific parameters) and the goal is to find the configuration that leads to specific properties of the system.
+Some exam- ples are the lowest ground-state energy with respect to the parameters of the Hamiltonian (in molecular cases this is often referred to as geometry optimization), energy gaps between ground and excited states, the convergence behaviour of specific parameterized circuits with respect to the parameters of model systems, and, in general, the evolution of some observable with respect to an external parameter such as the strength of an electromagnetic field.
 Then, one has to run many instances of the VQE to scan over these parameters, inevitably increasing the computational cost.
+Previous work has explored the possibility of using a VQA to predict the ground state of a Hamiltonian.
+In particular, Ref. \cite{genVQE} proposed to use adiabatic state preparation to design a circuit ansatz capable of doing that task.
+However, that proves costly when more than one Trotter step is considered.
+We aim to generalize this idea further by using short-depth quantum circuits, and analyze different Hamiltonians and encoding strategies.